ronyn0/cardform2/README.md

         - add support for expertise
     - Class Feature form - **done**
     - Include links to the forms for characters that have empty sections - **done**
-6. Create a home page that shows a random character
+6. Create a home page that shows a random character - in progress
-    - Make a card select page for CharacterInfo index
+    - Make a card select page for CharacterInfo index - in progress
 7. Make a login and account section, assign owners to characters
-    - Owner, group all permission structure, all can view
+    - Owner-group-all permission structure, all can view
     - Admin group can edit all the pages
 8. Deploy to a server
+    - Look into [Railway](https://railway.app/) hosting
     - Get an SSL cert
-    - Look into [Railway](https://railway.app/) hosting
 9. Re-format readme - **done**

 ### Reminders: